 - Items going in the recycling should be empty, clean and dry, and free of food and liquids.

 - Make sure you only put what's allowed in the recycling and green carts.
-Check what is recyclable in your city's curbside program.
+Visit our RE:Source guide to search for what is acceptable in your city's curbside program.

 Put food scraps, food-soiled paper and plant trimmings in the green bin